Rock48/flux-capacitor/README.md

 *Example:* .setlogchannel ban-log

 **.settolerance {newtolerance} -** Sets server tolerance to **newtolerance**, so users can misspell role names by **newtolerance** and still have .iam work

+**.spamCD {number} -** Sets how fast pressure decays for users.
+A higher SpamCD means spam bans people slower.

+*Example:* .spamCD 1.5

+**.spamlimit {number} -** Sets how much pressure can be accumulated before a user is banned.
+A higher SpamLimit means spam bans people slower.

+*Example:* .spamlimit 3